wehlutyk/thesis/content/3-gistr-3-methods.md

 ![Two example reformulation trees generated by the setup, targeted at 7 branches of depth 10: the text on the left is the initial utterance for all branches of a tree, represented by a red dot in the right-hand graph; each grey dot in the graph represents an utterance produced by a subject on the basis of the preceding dot.
-Most subjects created one reformulation in each tree;
+Subjects create at most one reformulation in each tree, and most create exactly one per tree.
-however, since subjects from Prolific Academic do not always complete the whole set of utterances assigned to them, we recruit additional subjects to fill the trees that were left incomplete.
-This leads the other, already complete trees to receive more reformulations than needed, making some of their branches run deeper than the target depth (as is the case for the trees shown here).
-All branches are cropped to the target depth for analysis.
+The fact that some subjects drop out before completing all their trees leads us to recruit new subjects to fill in the missing reformulations, which is why some branches are uneven.
 ](images/gistr/gistr-trees.png){#fig:gistr-trees width=75%}

 Technically, the platform is a complete Web application based on current technologies, with accompanying backend server to collect and distribute utterances.